Manny Pacquiao vs. Juan Manuel Márquez III

-Build-up
+Manny Pacquiao vs. Juan Manuel Márquez III, billed as The 25th Round Begins, was a professional boxing match contested on November 12, 2011, for the WBO welterweight championship.

+Background

-Pacquiao and Marquez had previously faced each other twice.
+Pacquiao and Márquez had previously faced each other twice.
 Their first meeting, on May 8, 2004, at the MGM Grand, ended in a draw.
 They fought again on March 15, 2008, at the Mandalay Bay, where Pacquiao won via a split decision.
 Both encounters were shrouded in dispute with regards to who won and this subsequently led to a rubber match between the two fighters where Freddie Roach, Pacquiao's trainer, said that he wanted to leave "all doubt behind."

 CNN broadcast HBO's 24/7 on free cable and in addition to the HBO Deal, Pacquiao-Marquez III was promoted during the Major League Baseball playoffs on TBS.
 A four-city press tour covering an estimated 25,000 miles across three countries started on September 3 in Pacquiao's adopted hometown of Manila and ended on September 8 in Mexico City.
 The bout marked the second time Marquez jumped from Lightweight to Welterweight.
 His first attempt was a September 2009 loss to Floyd Mayweather Jr., who was making his return to boxing.

+The bout took place at the MGM Grand in Las Vegas, Nevada and was distributed by HBO PPV at a catchweight of 144 lbs.
+The fight also marked a return to HBO for Pacquiao and drew 1.4 million pay-per-view buys.